How to Separate Work From Personal Life: 5 Key Digital Habits You Need

 You can use your personal account for day-to-day admin, blogging, watching movies and TV shows, and catching up on newsletters.
 You can also use it for casual web browsing and as a testing ground for apps.

 But when you log into your work account, it’ll be like you have dressed up for work and entered “the zone”.
-By the way, actually dressing up is one way to be more productive when working from home.
+By the way, some people find that actually dressing up helps them be more productive when working from home.

 4. Separate Browsers or Browser Profiles